opendatacube/datacube-ows/docs/cfg_style_api.rst

 The return value is a PIL Image object.
 Note that this is a very different output format to the Apply OWS Style methods described above.

+PIL objects are well supported by Notebookes.
+Simply calling any of the method below, and/or evaluating the returned PIL Image object will display the image in JupyterHub, Notebooks, etc.

 ::

     from datacube_ows.styles.api import StandaloneStyle, generate_ows_legend_style_cfg, generate_ows_legend_style